MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-best-practices.md

 ### Monitor agent capacity

-Use the **Agents insights** report to view details such as the agent's presence, current conversations, and the sentiments of those conversations, and an agent's available capacity across different capacity profiles.
+You can view details such as the agent's presence, current conversations, and the sentiments of those conversations, and an agent's available capacity across different capacity profiles.
+You can use the **Agents insights** report, out of the box, to monitor the agent capacity.
-To create a custom report to monitor the agent capacity, use the following entities:
+To create a custom report per your business requirements to monitor the agent capacity, use the following entities:
 - The [agent status](/developer/reference/entities/msdyn_agentstatus.md) entity to get the latest capacity profile and presence status of an agent.
 - The [status history](/developer/reference/entities/msdyn_agentcapacityupdatehistory.md) entity to get the history or audit trail of the presence and capacity profile changes for an agent.